gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 title: Welcome!!
 ---

-I am a Full Time Lecturer at the University of Texas Rio Grande Valley (Go Vaqueros!!).
+I am a Full Time Lecturer at the University of Texas Rio Grande Valley, Go Vaqueros!!
 I am a social and political scientist working at the intersection of the collection of social media data and US policy.
 I collect data and analyze it using a series of quantitative and qualitative content analysis methods which allow me to better understand what factors influence communication in social media.
 I focus on American institutions and policy with a concentration on Hispanics and the types of political issues most important to this crucial population.

 My main focus lies on understanding what factors lie behind communication by minorities.
 Specifically, I explore the reasons behind communication by diverse groups of minorities.
 My current research explores differences in communication among different segments of the Hispanic population.